Sustainability and Resilience at Chautauqua

 Step Three: How do we get there?

 After identifying what are the best steps to make Chautauqua sustainable and resilient into the future, the Chautauqua Sustainability and Resilience Steering Committee will develop recommendations.
 These will be shared with the community and Boulder’s City Council.

 What happens when the S&R Strategy is complete?
 We’ll have a community-wide discussion of how the recommendations can be implemented in the context of Boulder’s Climate Mobilization Action Plan.
 We anticipate this will occur in the fall of 2020.
 Phase Two will include the implementation of the strategy recommendations over the following 2-5 years.

 What We've Heard

-Check out the questions we received from community members at our project open house in October.
-These questions will help us develop the strategy for increasing resiliency at Chautauqua.
+Here are the questions we received from community members during our project open houses in October and November 2019.
+These questions helped us refine and develop the strategy for sustainability and resiliency at Chautauqua.